Team Management

 - Use Viewer role for stakeholders — Give managers and finance teams read-only access instead of full Member access

-- Audit regularly — Review the Team page periodically to remove inactive members and revoke unused invitations
+- Audit regularly — Review the People → Members page periodically to remove inactive members and revoke unused invitations

 - Separate environments — Create different teams or keys for development, staging, and production